-This afternoon we say "see you later" to Mayotte as we fly to the island of Nosy Be at the northern tip of Madagascar.
+This morning we fly from Reunion to to the island of Nosy Be at the northern tip of Madagascar.
 This is the largest of Madagascar's offshore islands; the name Nosy Be simply means 'Big Island', also often referred to as "the Perfumed Isle".
 The whole island is a volcanic region characterized by basaltic lava flows that have given rise to fertile soils.